BATDATUNIT01 - Power and data storage

 All the firmware for the detector is also located in this digital part (BATDATUNIT).
 This ensures that firmware updates can be safely prepared out of the experiment site, off the aircraft, so that the time required for regular maintenance is not extended by firmware updates.

-1. Integrated Data Storage and Power Supply: The BATDATUNIT01 has substantial data storage capacity, allowing for data accumulation over prolonged periods.
-It also includes a built-in power source, which is important for the detector’s long-term autonomous operation, or in the cases in environments where external power may not be readily available.
+Integrated Data Storage and Power Supply: The BATDATUNIT01 has substantial data storage capacity, allowing for data accumulation over prolonged periods.
+It also includes a built-in power source, which is important for the detector’s long-term autonomous operation, or in cases in environments where external power may not be readily available.

-3. Environmental Sensors: The module is fitted with internal sensors, including a thermometer, hygrometer, and barometer.
+Environmental Sensors: The module is fitted with internal sensors, including a thermometer, hygrometer, and barometer.
 These sensors provide information on the ambient environment, factors that can be important for more precise data processing.

-4. USB Mass-Storage Interface: For data management, the module is equipped with a USB mass-storage interface, allowing users to easily access and transfer data from the module.
+USB Mass-Storage Interface: For data management, the module is equipped with a USB mass-storage interface, allowing users to easily access and transfer data from the module.
 This feature makes the process of data retrieval and analysis straightforward and user-friendly.

-5. Modular design: The module is specifically designed for quick installation and removal, without any additional tools.
+Modular design: The module is specifically designed for quick installation and removal, without any additional tools.
 This design ensures that the AIRDOS04 can be maintained and operated with minimal hassle.

 BATDATUNIT01-BAT - Integrated battery power source type

 The accumulator module of the AIRDOS04 detector offers an integrated energy storage solution.
 This module is equipped with up to five lithium-ion cells housed in 18650 battery cases, providing a significant power capacity that can sustain the detector’s operation for up to one month.
 The maximum capacity corresponds to 64 Wh of energy.
-The exact number of cells and therefore capacity could be altered to fit the specific application requirements or restrictions.
+The exact number of cells and, therefore, capacity could be altered to fit the specific application requirements or restrictions.
 Contact us to get more details on that topic.

 The battery module could be continuously connected to a USB-C power supply, functioning similarly to an Uninterruptible Power Supply (UPS).
-In scenarios where the external power supply experiences outages, the accumulator module ensures that the AIRDOS04 continues to operate without interruption, maintaining consistent data collection and detector functionality.
+In scenarios where the external power supply experiences outages, the accumulator module ensures that the detector continues to operate without interruption, maintaining consistent data collection and detector functionality.

 BATDATUNIT01-EXT - External power source type

 The digital/data module variant is without any lithium accumulators for applications where batteries are not allowed due to safety restrictions.
-Designed for environments where a continuous external power source is readily available, this module prioritizes data handling and processing capabilities while relying on external power, through a USB-C connection.
+Designed for environments where a continuous external power source is readily available, this module prioritizes data handling and processing capabilities while relying on external power through a USB-C connection.

-This module contains the same critical digital components and firmware of the AIRDOS04 as BATDATUNIT01-BAT.
+This module contains the same critical digital components and firmware as BATDATUNIT01-BAT.
 Its design facilitates efficient data management, allowing for quick data transfer and analysis when connected to a computer or other devices.
 The absence of an accumulator is useful in cases where you need to put a detector in places where lithium cells are not permitted.

 The integrated data storage of the detector is accessible as a mass-storage device via the USB-C interface.
 This feature provides fast and user-friendly access to the internal storage, without requiring any external memory readers.
 More information about the initialization of mass-storage mode is written in the “Device operations” part of this manual.